maratdzhukaev09/where_to_go/README.md

 Website about the most interesting places in Moscow.
 Artem's project.

-Example of the website is [there](http://maradz09.pythonanywhere.com/).
+Example of the website you can see [here](http://maradz09.pythonanywhere.com/).

 ## Installation